Why people hire reputation management companies

 Types of reputation management offerings

-Most ORM companies have two distinct types of offerings: online reputation management for individuals and businesses.
+Most reputation management companies have two distinct types of offerings: online reputation management for individuals and businesses.
 While the desired outcomes are the same, they often use different strategies to get results.

 For instance, ecommerce businesses may want to focus on review management, while an individual may need to improve his or her online presence.
 Let’s dig deeper.